Australian cricket team in England and Ireland in 2001: 4th Test

-Australia elected to bat first and held a lead of 138 after the first innings.
+Australia held a lead of 138 after the first innings.
 In the second innings, Australia declared on 176/4, setting England a target of 315 for victory.
 They reached this with six wickets in hand, thanks to an unbeaten 173 by Mark Butcher.
 Butcher was named Player of the Match, for what Gilchrist described as "one of the great Ashes innings".

 5th Test

-Australia elected to bat first.
-In the first innings, Australia was 641/4 and chose not to bat again.
+Having batted first, Australia led by 209 after the first innings, and forced England to follow on.
 Over England's two innings, Glenn McGrath took 7 wickets overall.
 In England's first innings, they scored 432 runs and in the second took 184.

 Shane Warne was described as Player of the Match, with Mark Butcher and Glenn McGrath named as Players of the Series.

 Players of the Series

 Australian – Glenn McGrath

 During the 2001 Ashes series, McGrath passed Dennis Lillie's record of 355 dismissals, becoming the highest wicket taker among Australian fast bowlers.
 He still holds that record, having extended it to 563 Test wickets.
-Internationally, he is second only to England's James Anderson with 614.
+Internationally, he is second only to England's James Anderson with 704.

 McGrath played all five matches in the Ashes series.
-He took the most maiden overs with 56, 14 ahead of Jason Gillespie on 42.
-He played 194.2 overs, conceding 542 runs.
+He bowled the most maiden overs with 56, 14 ahead of Jason Gillespie on 42.
+He bowled 194.2 overs, conceding 542 runs.
 McGrath took the most wickets through the series with 32 with best figures of 7/76.
 The 2001 Ashes was described as a display of his consistent style.

 English – Mark Butcher

 Butcher had not played for England since their tour to South Africa in 1999–2000, missing five straight tours between January 2000 and July 2001.
 However, a resurgence in form led to a call-up for the Ashes series.

-He played in all five Tests, but after scoring just 14 runs across the two innings in the 3rd Test, he was due to be dropped for the 4th; however, the team's co-captain for the 2nd and 3rd tests, Michael Atherton, intervened and Butcher kept his place in the team.
+He played in all five Tests, but after scoring just 14 runs across the two innings in the 3rd Test, he was due to be dropped for the 4th; however, the team's captain for the 2nd and 3rd tests, Michael Atherton, intervened and Butcher kept his place in the team.
 He went on to score 173 not out in the second innings in a performance described as "amazing", as England went on to win the match by 6 wickets.
 It was termed by Adam Gilchrist, the Australian wicket keeper, as "one of the great Ashes innings".